Back to Blog

 Review GenerationAutomationSystem Design

-Why Manual Review Collection Always Fails
+Why Does Manual Review Collection Always Fail?

 Every business owner knows reviews matter.
 Most have tried asking customers for reviews at some point.
 And most have given up because the manual approach always breaks down: staff forget to ask, busy days get skipped, the process is inconsistent, and after 2 weeks the effort fizzles out.